-Now that you have managed to sort through your images, it’s time to start Post Processing.
+Now that you have managed to sort through your images, it’s time to start Post Process.
 This is where you can refine your images to what you envision.
 It has been around as long as photography itself.
-Getting rid of spots and blemishes, leveling the image, lighting and darkening, along with dodging and burning in details.
-Photographers still do it today; we just gave the steps in the process modern terms.
-If you are purist and don’t believe in doing any Post Process to your images, that’s 100% OK.
-No one can tell you how to show your work.
-But if you want your photography to grow stronger, try to find a post process routine that works well for you.
-Here are a few suggestions that was shown to me that helped me develop as a photographer.
+Getting rid of spots and blemishes, leveling the image, adjusting the exposure along with dodging and burning in details.
+Photographers still do it today; it is mostly done in software and not in the darkroom.
+With the explosion of digital photography, having a post-process routine is essential.
+Here are a few suggested practices as a base to a post-process routine.

 - Level your image.
-If you intended the horizon to be level and it’s not….it draws your viewers eyes away from what you are trying to show.
-With an unintentional tilted horizon, it can give the illusion that everything in your photo is going to slide out of the frame.
+If you intended the horizon to be level and it’s not….it draws your viewers’ eyes away from what you are trying to show.
+With an unintentionally tilted horizon, it can give the illusion that everything in your photo is going to slide out of the frame.

 - Resizing and sharpening.
-Most likely you are not going to upload a full-size image.
-If it’s for Instagram, a Facebook post, or your personal website, you’re going to have to resize your images before posting them.
+Whatever platform you’re sharing on, you should resize your images before posting them.
 After you have your resized images, you’ll want to do a tad bit of sharpening to them.
 You just want to sharpen up the details soften from resizing.

 Until next post,